 Paste volume in jars may differ from colour to colour, due to different densities and weight of the pigment itself.
 They are packaged by weight, not volume.

-Le' Rez Transparent Liquid Pigment Tints are very versatile, and can be used as water colourant, or add to paint, or add to acrylic or oil mediums to create paint, or add to resin (up to 6% ratio), or add to other paints.
+Le' Rez Transparent Liquid Pigment Tints are very versatile.
+Besides using them in resin, they can be used in other mediums as well.
+These tints can be used as a type of water colour by adding drops of tint to water, or add tints to paint directly to change colour, or add to acrylic or oil mediums to create paint, or add to resin (up to approx. 6% ratio), or add to any other non alcohol mediums.
 The possibilities are endless.
-To make them opaque, add to an opaque colour.
+To make them opaque, add to an opaque pigment.
 To turn them into a pastel matte colour, add white.
-30 ml/1 oz squeeze bottle, easy to apply with a pointy nib.

 Mica and Pigment Powders, and glitters have no expiry date, they last forever if stored correctly.
 Lid secured well, and dry dark storage.

 Epoxy Pastes generally recommend using up within a few years of opening, however they often last much longer.
 Keep lids secured well after use, and store in dry dark storage.